 11. Her leaders govern for a bribe, and her priests give counsel for pay, and her prophets divine for money; yet, they lean upon the

 ¶1.
 But it shall come to pass in the last days that the mountain of the house of the

-5. For all the nations shall walk, each one, in the name of its god, but we will walk in the name of Jehovah our God forever and ever.
+5. For all the nations will walk, each one, in the name of its god, but we will walk in the name of the

-6. “In that day,” says Jehovah, “I will gather the lame, and gather her who was cast out, and her whom I afflicted,
+6. “In that day, says Jehovah, I will gather her who is lame, and gather her who is cast out, even her whom I afflicted,

 9. Why do you now make such a loud cry?
 Is there no king in you?
 Has your counsellor perished?
 Pain has seized you like a woman in labor.